Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 3. Implement account-based marketing strategies

 Instead of waiting for leads, you pitch specific companies or individuals.
-This approach lets you research their audience, review their marketing, and tailor a pitch to their exact needs.
+Research your potential client’s audience, review their marketing, and tailor a pitch to their exact needs.

 Use LinkedIn to find decision-makers and reach out with personalized value.
 Stand out by using a free screen recorder to speak directly to them and show your results.
 It’s far more effective than a generic message.